 Is Back Pain A Sign Of Labor?

 Labor is like a ticking clock and you never really know for sure when it happens.
-Your bags are packed, car seat installed, and the due date is just around the corner.
+Your bags are packed, car seats installed, and the due date is just around the corner.
 Your body is preparing for labor slowly, and every fluctuation which occurs in pre-labor and early labor may cause tell-tale indications and symptoms that labor is approaching.
 The slightest change can cause a flurry of concerns and confusions to surface.
-Even though labor is unpredictable, there are certain things which act as an indication for the expectation mommy to get geared up for the exciting ride ahead.
+Even though labor is unpredictable, there are certain things which act as an indication for the expecting mommy to get geared up for the exciting ride ahead.

 “Back labor” is a term used to refer to the distress and discomfort that laboring women undergo in their lower back area.
 Some women experience some degree of soreness or cramping in the back during labor, accompanied by severe discomfort in the lower back, which is most intense during contractions and between contractions.
 Back labor can often be characterized by an irregular contraction pattern, a labor that is slow to advance, along with a prolonged pushing stage.